gold-amaechi/customer-churn-data-pipeline/README.md

 7. Login with your airflow user name and password.

-8. Remotely SSH (connect) VS Code to AWS.
+8. Remotely SSH (connect) Visual Studio Code to AWS.

 9. Create your S3 bucket, make sure it has a globally unique name and has the same region as your EC2 instance.

-10. Upload your csv file to the S3 bucket
+10. Upload your csv file to the S3 bucket.

-11. Create glue crawler for the S3 bucket, this will crawl the dataset abd infer schema (it will get headers, etc.)
+11. Create a glue crawler for the S3 bucket, this will crawl the dataset and infer schema (it will get headers, etc.).

 12. Ceate a database to temporarily store data from the S3 bucket, the glue crawler will create a table.